 Providing safe, developmental opportunities in a supervised setting that is stimulating and constructive.

-A popular addition to the existing Parks System providing facilities for youth in one of the nation's fastest growing sports.
+A popular addition to the existing City parks system providing facilities for youth in one of the nation's fastest growing sports.

 Areas jointly used by schools and the community to maximize park land for the entire community in which the area is located.